Making every journey better

 Terminal 4 is now home to 45 airlines, and has a new, fresh look in the security screening area and new accommodation for A380 aircraft.
 Our work on Terminal 4 is not yet complete.
 Next time you fly with us you may notice work being carried out in the connections and passport control areas – just another way we're working to make your journey better.

-With large-scale glass panels overlooking the Heathrow's runways, you can enjoy spectacular views of the airport as well as speedy connections through to the rest of Terminal 5 using our underground Track Transit System (TTS).
-We are confident that this latest addition to Terminal 5's development will make your travel experience even smoother.
+Terminal 5 opened in 2008 quickly followed by the completion of satellites B and C. With its large-scale glass panels overlooking the Heathrow's runways, you can enjoy spectacular views of the airport as well as speedy connections through to the rest of Terminal 5 using our underground Track Transit System (TTS).